mandnyc/ssml-builder/README.md

 # ssml-builder
 This package creates Speech Synthesis Markup Language (SSML) using the builder pattern.

-It is fully unit-tested to ensure the best quality.
+Tired of creating SSML using string concatenation or worring about special characters like '&amp;' ?
+This project aims to eliminate all these headaches by providing a clean and easy way to use this API.
+In addition to making SSML easier to create, this library is fully unit-tested to ensure things work as expected.

-It works with both the new and old Alexa SDKs.
-See the code examples below.
+Whether you're building an Amazon Alexa Skill using the older version of the JavaScript SDK or the new one, this library is compatible.
+See the examples in the lower portion of this documentation.

 ## Installation
 ```sh